Champath/Meta-Closet/README.md

-# Wear-AI
+# Meta-Closet

 📌 Project Overview

-WearAI is an AI-powered virtual outfit try-on system that allows users to visualize how clothes would fit them without physically wearing them.
-Using Augmented Reality (AR), AI-based body detection, and 3D rendering, WearAI overlays selected outfits onto the user's body in real-time, helping them make confident shopping decisions.
+Meta-Closet is an AI-powered virtual outfit try-on system that allows users to visualize how clothes would fit them without physically wearing them.
+Using Augmented Reality (AR), AI-based body detection, and 3D rendering, Meta-Closet overlays selected outfits onto the user's body in real-time, helping them make confident shopping decisions.
 It works just like Lenskart’s virtual glasses try-on but for clothes!
 Users can scan their body, select an outfit, and see how it looks on them instantly.

 ✨ Key Features